danrfletcher/agile-obsidian/README.md

 - **What you can do:**
   - Define and navigate sequences of templates (e.g., CRM pipelines: awaitingDeposit ↔ depositPaid ↔ paymentPlan ↔ paidInFull) using a floating UI menu that appears on click.
-  - Automatically map variables from the current template to the target (forward/backward) for shared names; drop source-only fields and prompt for target-only fields via a filtered "Additional Properties" modal (shows only absent fields from the target schema).
+  - Automatically map variables from the current template to the target (forward/backward) for shared names; drop source-only fields and prompt for target-only *required* fields via a filtered "Additional Properties" modal (shows only absent required fields from the target schema; optional fields are omitted if missing).
   - Optionally override automatic mapping with custom transformations via `variableMapOverrides` callbacks in sequence definitions (forward/backward generics).
   - Overwrite the current template wrapper with the new one, preserving instance IDs and attributes; works in editors and custom views like the Agile Dashboard with full bidirectional ("both") support.
   - Filter menu options dynamically based on the clicked template; no explicit mapping needed for simple pass-through sequences.